TobiasVanDyk/Wolfson-WM8960-Arduino-Teensy-Driver/README.md

 **Teensy 4.1 and the Waveshare WM8960 Raspberry Pi Hat as USB Audio DAC:**

-This combination of the CODEC and Teensy sounds much better in the low range end due to the LC filter at the headphone plugs.
+This combination of the CODEC and Teensy sounds much better in the low range end due to the LC filter at the headphone plug.
 It needs a new section of code to enable manual switching between speaker and headphones (similar to the option in the Linuc alsamixer).
 <p align="left">
 <img src="images/rpidacteensy41.jpg" width="600" />
 <br>